Entry rules in response to coronavirus

 Your airline may have their own boarding requirements and may be liable to move to a reduced service as appropriate depending on the COVID-19 situation.
 You should check with your airline for the most up to date information before travelling to Bahrain.

-Entry rules are subject to change at short notice so travellers are advised to check Bahrain’s latest COVID-19 decisions, the Bahrain News Agency, the official entry procedures for airport arrivals and Bahrain’s Airport website for information on this and other updates.
+Entry rules are subject to change at short notice so travellers are advised to check Bahrain’s latest COVID-19 decisions, the Bahrain News Agency, and Bahrain’s Airport website for information on this and other updates.

 Demonstrating your COVID-19 status